 What grants and loans are offered via FAFSA?

 Students can receive several types of FAFSA grants, which is money that does not need to be repaid.
 The program awards several types of grants, such as:

 - Teacher Education Assistance for College and Higher Education (TEACH) grants

 - The Federal Supplemental Educational Opportunity Grant (FSEOG)

 - Iraq and Afghanistan Service grants

 Applicants may also, or instead, qualify for loans via the FAFSA application.
 FAFSA loans must be repaid with interest by the student over time.
-These are available to those who may not be eligible for grants or scholarships.
+These are available to those who may not be eligible for grants or scholarships or whose grants and scholarships don’t cover the entire cost of their higher education.
 Students who have higher education costs may choose to take out a loan in addition to a grant they already received.
 There are a few different types of loans available through FAFSA, including:

 - Direct Subsidized Loans